Ceramic Magnets Handling

 Large Ceramic (Ferrite) magnets are very strong and brittle and appropriate handling and packing is required.
-Most receiving departments are not familiar with the strength of ceramic magnets and this can result in injury or broken parts.
-All personnel that may come in contact with this alloy should be made aware of the dangers of handling these magnets.
+Most receiving departments are not familiar with the strength of Ceramic magnets and this can result in injury or broken parts.
+All personnel that may come in contact with this alloy should be made aware of the dangers of handling Ceramic magnets.
 The brittle nature of the alloy can lead to flying chips if the magnets are allowed to impact each other or a solid surface.
 Larger magnets can become a pinching hazard if caution is not exercised.
 We urge all customers to discuss handling techniques pertinent to their magnets with a Dura team member.

 The packaging methods of magnetized alloy are dependent upon the magnet size and the customer requirement.
 A brief overview of Dura Magnetics standard packaging is listed below.
 Please alert your Dura contact if you require a deviation from these methods.